EberlyODL/phys010sjv11/photon-qbit-system.md

 If we start with a photon in the lower beam (state $\lvert 1\rangle$) and send it to a beam splitter, the photon will have 50% chance of being reflected back in the lower beam (back to $\lvert 1\rangle$) or 50% of passing thru and going to upper beam ($\lvert 0\rangle$).

 The resulting quantum state after the beam splitter is a superposition of the two states.
-We can denote this by saying that the state after beamsplitter (lets call it $\psi$) is
+We can denote this by saying that the state after beamsplitter (let us call it $\psi$, pronounced "psi") is

 $\lvert \psi \rangle=\frac{1}{\sqrt{2}}\lvert 0\rangle + \frac{1}{\sqrt{2}}\lvert 1\rangle$

-The factor of $1/\sqrt{2}$ are what we use to call $\phi$, the wave associated with the photon.
+The factor of $1/\sqrt{2}$ are what we use to call $\phi$ (pronounced "phi"), the wave associated with the photon.
 If you square the coefficient, we get the probabilities.

-So this particular state $\psi$ has probability of 1/2 (50%) of being in either state 0 or state 1.
+Make sure you understand the notation, I know this is new and strange but the idea is simplest.
+A photon in the quantum state $\psi$ is a photon whose probability is given by the superposition of two waves.
+The photon has probability of 1/2 (50%) of being in either state 0 or state 1.

 See fig. "superposition"

 [ciscode|rev=1|tool=elmsmedia|item=2249|entity_type=node|render=display_mode|display_mode=image]

 Note that when the photon is in a superposition, it is neither in the lower or upper beam.
-We cannot tell which beam the photon is in without using the detectors.
+But we if detect it, it will be in one or the other (with equal probability in this example).

-A beamsplitter can reverse the sign of the coefficient depending on the direction you come from.
+A beamsplitter can also reverse the sign of the coefficient depending on the direction you come from.
 This is because a wave often get its amplitude reversed upon reflection so the state

 $\lvert \psi \rangle=\frac{1}{\sqrt{2}}\lvert 0\rangle - \frac{1}{\sqrt{2}}\lvert 1\rangle$

 with a minus sign in the lower beam can also be created.
-In fact by using two different beamsplitter (the one that gives a minus sign is labeled -) we can get destructive interference in the lower beam such that the photon is always in the upper beam.
+In fact by using two different beam splitter (the one that gives a minus sign is labeled "-" in figure) we can get destructive interference in the lower beam such that the photon is always in the upper beam.

 [ciscode|rev=1|tool=elmsmedia|item=2251|entity_type=node|render=display_mode|display_mode=image]